telerik/xaml-docs/controls/raddesktopalert/desktop-alert-manager.md

 # Desktop Alert Manager

 Using __RadDesktopAlertManager__ you could easily visualize and position __RadDesktopAlert__ on the screen.
-Thanks to __RadDesktopAlertManager__ you could also display multiple alerts on the screen which takes care to calculate the location of all alerts, so they could not overlap.
-When an alert gets closed, all other alerts that are currently visualized on the screen gets relocated.
+Thanks to __RadDesktopAlertManager__ you could also display multiple alerts on the screen - it takes care to calculate the location of all alerts, so they could not overlap.
+When an alert gets closed, all other alerts that are currently visualized on the screen get relocated.

 This article will provide some detailed information about the following properties of __RadDesktopAlertManager__: